3madurya3/3madurya3/README.md

 Also, I worked as a programmer research assistant at the Speech and Cognitive Development lab at UCLA last year.
 I'm super proud of [this project](https://github.com/megseekosh/everyday_speech/tree/main), which was used for results and analysis for thousands of hours of speech audio data in an academic paper.
 Check out the script I wrote called *0_custom_epoch.py* -- I had come up with my own greedy algorithm to process the data after learning about greedy algorithms in my CS class!

-In my free time, I like to:
-- listen to and make music 💿
-- boulder 🧗🏽‍♀️
-- watch TV... :)

 Feel free to message me on [LinkedIn](https://www.linkedin.com/in/madurya/) if you are interested in something I've worked on, or want to work on something together!

 <!--